IkarosKappler/ikrs.http/document_root/README.txt

     - ikrs.httpd

 [2012-12-12]
- - [Done 2012-12-13]
+ - [DONE 2012-12-13]
    There is a new class: ikrs.util.KeyValuePair which can parse key-value-strings.
    This class should be used in HTTPHeaderLine.parse( String ).
- - [Done 2012-12-13]
+ - [DONE 2012-12-13]
    The httpd configuration can now be loaded into the server and it is possible to disable HTTP methods;
    but the HTTPHandler.getSupportedMethods() method still returns the whole list (ignoring the config)!
    Maybe better replace the Method's signature and return a List/Set.
+ - [DONE 2013-01-03]
- - See RFC 2616, page 171:
+   See RFC 2616, page 171:
    "Servers MUST report a 400 (Bad Request) error if an HTTP/1.1
         request does not include a Host request-header."
  - Check if The request is HTTP/1.1 or HTTP/1.0.

 [2012-12-11]
+ - [DONE 2013-01-03]
- - The HTTPHandler.rejectedExecution(...) is still empty (called if all preserved server threads are busy).
+   The HTTPHandler.rejectedExecution(...) is still empty (called if all preserved server threads are busy).
    A fast (!)
 "503 Service Unavailable" response would be appropriate.
+ - [DONE 2012-12-18]
- - The customized HTTP config file (reference inside the yucca config) must be interpreted and applied.
+   The customized HTTP config file (reference inside the yucca config) must be interpreted and applied.
  - [DONE 2012-12-11; Note: the file is defined in the yucca config, not in the http config.
 See HTTPConfiguration class] Add a 'fileHandlers' entity to the customized HTTP config.

 [2012-12-10]
+ - [DONE 2013-01-03]
- - Yucca has still dozens of hard coded config identifiers; they should be defined in a common header file.
+   Yucca has still dozens of hard coded config identifiers; they should be defined in a common header file.

 [2012-12-09]
+ - [DONE 2012-12-15; ikrs.httpd.conf#DISABLE_METHOD.{METHOD} = { On | Off }]
- - It must be possible to disable HTTP methods (particulary TRACE).
+   It must be possible to disable HTTP methods (particulary TRACE).

 [2012-10-30]
- - [Done 2012-11-27]
+ - [DONE 2012-11-27]
    The socketmanager must be capable to support secure sockets.

 [2012-10-29]
- - [DONE 2012-10-29] There is a new file called 'filehandlers.ini' in the working dir.
+ - [DONE 2012-10-29]
+   There is a new file called 'filehandlers.ini' in the working dir.
 It specifies the handler classes.
    Implement the SetType- and AddType-Handling directives from the htaccess (FileSystemResourceAccessor).

 [2012-10-15]
  - There is an issue with the session/REMOTE_ADDR,REMOTE_HOST values; they are not properly passed to the